John Blackburn (priest): Ordained ministry

 Blackburn was ordained in the Church in Wales as a deacon in 1971 and as a priest in 1972.
 From 1971 to 1976, he served his curacy at St Mary's Church, Risca in the Diocese of Monmouth.
 On 18 May 1973, he was commissioned into the Royal Army Chaplains' Department (RAChD), Territorial and Army Volunteer Reserve, as a Chaplain to the Forces 4th Class (equivalent in rank to captain); this meant that he served as a part-time military chaplain in addition to his parish ministry.
+He was assigned to the Worcestershire and Sherwood Foresters Regiment.

-On 30 January 1976, Blackburn was granted a short service commission in the British Army thereby beginning his service as a full-time military chaplain.
+Blackburn's part-time military chaplaincy had shown him the direction he wished to take his career.
+On 30 January 1976, he was granted a short service commission in the British Army thereby beginning his service as a full-time military chaplain.
 On 30 January 1981, he transferred to a regular commission.
 He was promoted to Chaplain to the Forces 3rd Class (equivalent in rank to major) on 30 January 1982, and to Chaplain to the Forces 2nd Class on 1 January 1990 (equivalent in rank to lieutenant colonel).
+In 1995, he was appointed Assistant Chaplain-General West and Wales, attached to the 5th Division.
+Then, from 1997, he was Assistant Chaplain-General of the 2nd Division, based in York.

 On 10 May 1999, Blackburn was appointed Deputy Chaplain General and promoted to brigadier.
-As the most senior Anglican chaplain in the RAChD, he was appointed the Archdeacon for the Army in 1999.
+As the most senior Anglican chaplain in the RAChD, he was appointed the Archdeacon for the Army in the Church of England in 1999.
 On 13 May 2000, he was appointed Chaplain General and promoted to major general.
+From 2001 to 2004, he was also an honorary canon of Ripon Cathedral; he was made canon emeritus in 2004.
+His greatest achievement as chaplain general was to turn the department into a true ecumenical partnership, with all denominations under one administrative authority: the Creedy Report of 1921 had suggested such a union but the Catholic Church had resisted and so there had been two divisions in the department, one Catholic and one Protestant.
 He retired from the British Army on 30 July 2004.

 After leaving the military, Blackburn returned to the Diocese of Monmouth.
 From 2004 to 2013, he was Vicar of St Mary's Church, Risca; this was the same parish where he had served his curacy three decades earlier.
 He retired from full-time ministry on 15 July 2013.
-Since 2014, he held permission to officiate in the Diocese of Swansea and Brecon.
+From 2014 until his death, he held permission to officiate in the Diocese of Swansea and Brecon.

 Personal life

-In 1970, Blackburn married Anne Elisabeth Woodcock.
-Together they have two daughters.
+In 1970, Blackburn married Anne Elisabeth Woodcock at Church of Our Lady and Saint Nicholas, Liverpool.
+Together they had two daughters.

 Blackburn died on 1 October 2021, aged 73.

 Honours

 On 30 September 1996, Blackburn was appointed an Honorary Chaplain to the Queen (QHC).
 In the 2004 New Year Honours, he was appointed Companion of the Order of the Bath (CB).

-From 2001 to 2004, Blackburn was an honorary canon of Ripon Cathedral; he was canon emeritus from 2004.